hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 Additional consideration should be given to:

+- Extensibility (e.g. supporting additional data storage for provider developers).
+- Programatically distinguishing between equality of diagnostics (e.g. supporting deduplication).
-- Extensibility and additional data storage (e.g. distinguishing between types of diagnostics or what generated an error).
+- Programatically distinguishing between types of diagnostics (e.g. determine a diagnostic was a specific condition).
-- The ability to deduplicate or manipulate diagnostics.

 ## Proposals